Servant of the People: Ideology and position

 It is positioned in the centre on the political spectrum, while its political ideology has been described as populist and liberal.
+It has been described as a valence populist party.

 On 23 May 2019, Ruslan Stefanchuk, Zelenskyy's representative in the Verkhovna Rada, announced that the party had chosen libertarianism as its core ideology.
 On 3 June 2019, however, the head of the party's election office Oleksandr Kornienko claimed, "go 20km or 100km out of Kyiv, and nobody will understand the issue of ideology there, who is right, left or centre here.
 The party will have its manifesto on its website, it will explain everything."
-After Kornienko was elected as head the party in early November 2019, he stated that the then party ideology of "libertarianism" would be changed, which was "needed to find a compromise within the party."
-He claimed that the new party ideology "will be something between liberal and socialist views."
-At the February 2020 Party Congress, Kornienko stated that the party's ideology is "Ukrainian centrism."
+After Kornienko was elected as head the party in early November 2019, he stated that the then party ideology of "libertarianism" would be changed, which was "needed to find a compromise within the party".
+He claimed that the new party ideology "will be something between liberal and socialist views".
+At the February 2020 Party Congress, Kornienko stated that the party's ideology is "Ukrainian centrism".
 According to him, this is an ideology that "denies political extremes and radicalism.
 But it is creative centrism."

-In the election program for the 2019 parliamentary election, the party stated, "we will introduce the most favored regime for foreign investors of Ukrainian origin".
+In the election program for the 2019 parliamentary election, the party stated, "we will introduce the most favored regime for foreign investors of Ukrainian origin."
 It also promised to introduce "a mechanism for withdrawing deputies who have lost the confidence of the voters".
 The program also puts forward a number of direct democracy and anti-corruption proposals.
 The party has also vowed to expand Ukraine's cooperation with the European Union and NATO.
 The party also claimed that its key goal is to achieve a higher than average European income and quality of life for Ukrainians.